Disclosure: This content may contain affiliate links. Read my disclosure policy.

 First Line of Defense: Permethrin

-For clothing, I spray everything with Sawyer Premium Permethrin: pants, socks, teeshirts and caps, but also my hiking boots, backpack, and even my gaiters.
+For clothing, I spray everything with Sawyer Premium Permethrin: pants, socks, teeshirts and caps.
+I also spray my hiking boots, backpack, and even my gaiters.

 Permethrin works by destroying an insect’s nervous system.
-Basically, as soon as a bug crawls on your permethrin-treated clothing, it starts to die.
-(Permethrin is non-toxic to humans, however, and it also breaks down quickly in the environment.)
+As soon as a bug crawls on your permethrin-treated clothing, it starts to die.
+(Permethrin is non-toxic to humans, however, and it breaks down quickly in the environment.)

 At the trailhead, before I begin my hike, I spray myself head-to-toe with Repel.
 However, to save a little weight and space, I leave that bottle behind.